-- 1. implement decoding skills to read visual language and communicate understanding of ideas and representations in artworks - 2. apply literacy skills, using relevant visual art terminology, reference to artworks and language conventions to recognise and distinguish features of selected artworks and practices - 3. analyse and interpret visual language, expression and meaning in artworks through a specified context - 4. evaluate art forms to appraise the significance of relevant similarities, differences and ideas - 5. justify a viewpoint supported by evidence of artistic processes, intentions and expression.
+- implement decoding skills to read visual language and communicate understanding of ideas and representations in artworks - 2. apply literacy skills using relevant visual art terminology, reference to artworks and language conventions to recognise and distinguish features of selected artworks and practices - analyse and interpret visual language, expression and meaning in artworks through a specified context - 4. evaluate art forms to appraise the significance of relevant similarities, differences and ideas

+- 5. justify a viewpoint supported by evidence of artistic processes, intentions and expression - 8. realise a written response to demonstrate knowledge about how artists employ artistic qualities to create meaning.

-Note: Objectives 6, 7 and 8 are not assessed in this instrument.
+Note: Objectives 6 and 7 are not assessed in this instrument.